tron4x/tron4x/README.md

 i'm a DevOps Egineer from Munich, Germany

-* 🧠  I'm currently learning Next.js
+* 🧠  I'm currently working with Next.js, deploying apps on Kubernetes with everything that goes with it....
 * 🤝  I'm open to collaborating on Kubernetes and Next.js projects.

 ### Skills